pinkman7009/foxmula-task/README.md

-# Foxmula Internship Second Round
+# Foxmula Second Round

-The repository contains the code files for the tasks assigned for the second round of the Foxmula Internship.
+The repository contains the code files for the tasks assigned for the second round.

 ## Task 1